Education

 Create, deliver, and make publicly available a training program, in plain and easy-to-understand language, regarding individualized education program laws; and

-Deliver the training program in person and make the training program and related information publicly available on its website.
+Deliver the training program in person and make the training program andrelated information publicly available on its website.
 Governor Polis signed: 06/05/2024

 POSITIONS:

 State House of Representatives, District 37 (HD37), Chad Clifford (Term ending Jan.
-2027, chadforcolorado.com)
+2027 and Candidate November 2026, chadforcolorado.com)

 Colorado in 2020 allocated $11,602 in state and local funding per student, ranking it in the bottom half of states in per-pupil spending (according to data the Colorado School Finance Project pulled from the National Center for Education Statistics and the U.S. Census Bureau).
 That was $1,892 below the national average of per-pupil spending that year.
 We've found ourselves in a hole that could be caving in with other financial challenges on the horizon.
 For instance, marijuana tax collections are plummeting, cutting a key funding source for school construction needs.
 We also see changing tides with property taxes that will further reduce money earmarked for education.
 These rapid changes create additional complexity to "how do we fund education."